Skatteetaten/aurora-openshift/docs/openshift.md

 # Application Monitoring

+Although OpenShift provides many mechanisms for keeping applications running even when failures occur, of course, in the real world applications sometimes, unavoidably, still go down.
+If it is your responsibility to monitor applications on OpenShift, the native user interface is not actually great for that.
+It can be hard to get an overview of the status of all applications in an OpenShift project/namespace, and it is nearly impossible to get such an overview across namespaces.
+The support for providing application status to OpenShift is also quite limited; its either working properly, or it is not, and getting feedback for application troubleshooting is nearly completely absent.

+We required quite a bit more of the platform to confidently monitor our applications, and one of the most prominent features of the Aurora Console, the Application Monitoring Wallboard, addresses this.
+It presents a matrix of applications and environments with all their associated statuses.
+The information in the wallboard is in part provided by OpenShift and in part by the applications themselves, everything made available to the Wallboard via the Aurora API.
+In order for the Aurora API to provide all this information, the applications running on the Aurora OpenShift platform is required to implement the Management Interface.

 TODO: Maybe we can skip this?

  * How to [monitor](monitoring.html) your application to make sure it performs as expected